2019 Freeplay Award Rules & Submission Guidelines

 - The winner of each category will be awarded a Josie, the Freeplay 2019 Independent Games Festival Awards Trophy.

-- Nominated projects will be notified five weeks after the submission closing date.
+- Nominated projects will be notified five four weeks after the submission closing date.

 - Nominated projects will be requested to provide imagery or video for the Freeplay Awards Ceremony.